 Some say that animals are less intelligent only according to anthropocentric definitions.
 I would like to clarify, that even by anthropocentric definitions, we still may not be the most intelligent.
 This post discusses this topic in depth, criticizing this assumption that I believe stems from dogma, similar to the assumption that Earth is the center of the universe.
-We may have the strongest sociological intelligence of all animals, although individually we are not very intelligent in which chimps are superior due to pharmacological/physiological reasons, and physiological reasons that directly relate to the precise factor that allows for strong sociological development: domestication.
+We may have the strongest sociological intelligence of all animals, although individually we are not very intelligent in which chimps could potentially be superior due to pharmacological/physiological reasons, and specifically physiological reasons that directly relate to the precise factor that allows for strong sociological development: domestication.
 Here, domestication essentially refers to selecting for specific social traits such as non-aggression, submission, and communication.

-My argument is that a chimp and a human can look at a room and the chimp will more quickly figure out the details of this room, probably memorize it, and also understand the details and properties of the room in more depth than you unless you had humans who spent massive amounts of time in these rooms to come to the same conclusions, and then teach the human in the room these conclusions.
+My argument is that a chimp and a human can look at a room and the chimp could more quickly figure out the details of this room, probably memorize it, and also understand the details and properties of the room in more depth than the human unless you had multiple humans who spent massive amounts of time in these rooms to come to the same conclusions, and then teach the human in the room these conclusions.
 Humans are more geared towards social learning and dogma, which is in some sense indirect learning while chimps are more geared towards interpreting physical reality directly.

 My personal definition of intelligence, which you may correct me on, is the ability to understand past, present, and future.
 Past intelligence is memory, present intelligence is short-term memory, perception, and attention, and finally, future is prediction and manipulation of the present to reach goals.